Indian South Africans: Indentured labourers and Passenger Indians

 South African Indians are largely descended from Indians who arrived in South Africa from 1860 onwards.
 The first 342 of these came on board the Truro from Madras, followed by the Belvedere from Calcutta.
 They were transported as indentured labourers to work on the sugarcane plantations of Natal Colony, and, in total, approximately 200,000 Indians arrived as indentured labourers over a period of 5 decades, later also as indentured coal miners and railway workers.
-The indentured labourers tended to speak Tamil, Telugu, Bhojpuri and the Awadhi dialect of Hindi, and the majority were Hindu with Muslim and Christian minorities.
+The indentured labourers tended to speak Tamil, Telugu, Bhojpuri, Awadhi and Hindi/Hindustani, and the majority were Hindu with Muslim and Christian minorities.
 Indians were imported as it was found by colonial authorities that local black Africans were economically self-sufficient, and thus unwilling to subject themselves to employment by colonial farmers, while other colonial authorities believed that the "hunting and warrior" African culture of the time was incompatible with a sudden shift to employed labour.
 The Mercury newspaper favoured the importation of labour, although other Natal newspapers were against the idea.
 In general, the importation of labour was not viewed as politically important by colonists when it was proposed, and the importation of Indian labour was driven by lobbying by a relatively small group of sugar planters, and the long-term consequences of Indian immigration (the establishment of a permanent Indian population in Natal) were not taken into account (by 1904, Indians outnumbered whites in Natal).
 Although 1860 is dated as the beginning of Indian settlement in Natal, a farmer called ER Rathbone was the first to introduce Indian labour to the colony in 1849.